navidrome/website/content/en/docs/Faq/_index.md

 ```bash
 navidrome scan --datafolder="C:\path\to\datafolder" [-f]
 ```
 The `datafolder` is where you can find the `navidrome.db` database.
-Use `-f` to scan all folders (not only the ones with detected changes)
+Use `-f` to scan all folders (not only the ones with detected changes).

 When using `docker-compose` with the official Docker build, the `datafolder` options is already set, you can use the following command:
 ```bash